What’s the point of having a website, anyway?

 Lesson 1: A website that has no intention to publish is just a digital business card.
 Rarely is there any reason to return.

-So even though I’ve always had a personal website of some sort, I’ve never quite invested in it like I am now.
+So even though I’ve always had a personal website, I’ve never quite invested in it—until now.

 Omari Harebin